Art Photography by Doug Meaney Art Photography by Doug Meaney

 Artist Statement

-Being a bit older, and being retired from the workaday world, I’m more and more interested in art in general and in my own creative drive in particular, and have the time to pursue it.
-The satisfaction I get from my time behind the camera, (and even in editing) and the great pleasure and inspiration I get from other people’s art as we all navigate our time here, makes life not just tolerable, but joyous.
+Being a bit older and retired from the workaday world, I’m more interested in art in general and in my own creative drive in particular, and have the time to pursue it.
+The satisfaction I get from my time behind the camera, and the great pleasure and inspiration I get from other people’s art as we all navigate our time here, makes life not just tolerable, but joyous.

 Collections